DCI/dci.github.io/examples.md

 ---
 layout: default
-title: Introduction
+title: Examples
-weight: 1
+weight: 3
 ---

-# Introduction to DCI
+# Examples

 Want a quick introduction to DCI?
 First, it stands for _Data, Context_ and _Interaction_.
 Those are the three fundamental elements of the DCI paradigm.